 - Trucks will enter the Saldanha Steel site via the existing truck entrance road from the OP 538 Road located east of the logistics hub site.
-Approximately 1 km of this entrance road is unpaved, although this section receives chemical dust suppressant.
+Approximately 1 km of this entrance road up to the existing weighbridge will be paved/tarred as part of the activities proposed for the logistics hub.
 All trucks will drive towards the existing weighbridge and then towards the logistics hub warehouse.
-From the weighbridge to the Saldanha site and logistics hub, this section of entrance road is unpaved and will also receive chemical suppressant. - Trucks will carry approximately 34 t of commodities per load, covered by the standard strapped tarpaulins required for side tippler road trucks. - Trucks will unload in the southern end of the warehouse to a truck stockpile, with water being applied to the truck stockpile to reduce dust emissions.
+From the weighbridge to the Saldanha site and logistics hub, this section of entrance road is unpaved and will receive chemical suppressant. - Trucks will carry approximately 34 t of commodities per load, covered by the standard strapped tarpaulins required for side tippler road trucks. - Trucks will unload in the southern end of the warehouse to a truck stockpile, with water being applied to the truck stockpile to reduce dust emissions.
 The onsite operations will ensure that truck offloading does not result in mixing of commodities.
-The warehouse was designed to handle the different commodities to be stored on site. - Yellow equipment (front-end loaders) will be used to transfer material from the truck stockpile to the main commodity stockpiles for reclaiming. - Trucks delivering commodities from the warehouse to the TPT terminal will carry approximately 69 t of commodities per load, comprising three skips covered by heavy duty, fixed tarpaulins. - Trucks will exit the warehouse and the Saldanha Steel site via existing paved haul roads that was established for terminal access.
-Trucks exporting commodities to the terminal will not make use of public roads. - The bulk of the trucks for commodities export to the terminal will remain at the Saldanha Steel site between deliveries, located at the designated truck staging area, avoiding unnecessary use of public roads.
+The warehouse was designed to handle the different commodities to be stored on site. - Yellow equipment (front-end loaders) will be used to transfer material from the truck stockpile to the main commodity stockpiles for reclaiming. - Trucks delivering commodities from the warehouse to the Transnet Port Terminal (TPT) will carry approximately 69 t of commodities per load, comprising three skips covered by heavy duty, fixed tarpaulins. - Trucks will exit the warehouse and the Saldanha Steel site via existing paved haul roads that was established for terminal access.
+Trucks exporting commodities to the terminal will not make use of public roads, and the public do not have access to the haul road between AMSA Saldanha Steel site and the port. - The bulk of the trucks for commodities export to the terminal will remain at the Saldanha Steel site between deliveries, located at the designated truck staging area, avoiding unnecessary use of public roads.
 Note, this will be dependent on the trucking requirements of the cargo handling company, so the number of trucks onsite may vary from time to time.